 - 1. The opportunity to take preliminary examinations in the courses listed in sections 3 and 4 is provided twice a year in every academic year in which the course in question is offered. - 2.
 The first opportunity to take a preliminary examination for a course will take place immediately after the study unit in which a course is offered. - 3.
 The second opportunity to take a preliminary examination for a course will take place during or immediately after the study unit following the study unit in which a course is offered, exept for study unit 4.
 The second opportunity of the preliminary examinations of the fourth study unit follows immediately after the second opportunity for the third study unit.
 The results of the first opportunity of a preliminary examination of a course must be published well before (at least 5 workingdays) the date set for the second opportunity of the same course. - 4.
-Regarding the dates on which preliminary examinations and resits shall be taken the following applies: - The dates of written examinations and resits will be determined by the Eduction aad Research Institute (ERI) and published in the Electronic Study Guide (ESG), ultimately at the start of the academic year. - The dates of oral examinations and resits will be determined through mutual consent between the instructor and the student concerned. - With regard to handing in assignments or papers that are part of a preliminary examination, the instructor will determine two dates for doing so (in accordance with the two opportunities a student has for the successful completion of a course).
+Regarding the dates on which preliminary examinations and resits shall be taken the following applies: - a.
+The dates of written examinations and resits will be determined by the Eduction aad Research Institute (ERI) and published in the Electronic Study Guide (ESG), ultimately at the start of the academic year. - b.
+The dates of oral examinations and resits will be determined through mutual consent between the instructor and the student concerned. - c.
+With regard to handing in assignments or papers that are part of a preliminary examination, the instructor will determine two dates for doing so (in accordance with the two opportunities a student has for the successful completion of a course).
 The dates for handing-in will be published in the Electronic Study Guide (ESG), ultimately at the start of the course. - 5.
 The instructor of a course can decide that all parts of the course must be taken in the same academic year.
 This has to be registered into the Electronic Study Guide before the start of the academic year. - 6.
-The fourth paragraph of this article applies to the bachelor's thesis.
+Notwithstanding the provison in the first paragraph of this article, the opportunity to take a preliminary examination in a course that is not taught in a particular academic year, is offered to the students at least once. - 7.
+The fourth paragraph, section c of this article applies to the bachelor's thesis as well.